Effective Date: 08/18/2021

 - The Title IX Coordinator, investigator, or Hearing Officer had a conflict of interest or bias, for or against complainants or respondents generally, or for or against the individual Complainant or individual Respondent, that affected the outcome of the matter.

 There shall be one (1) Appeals Officer chosen by the Title IX Coordinator.
-Appeals shall be filed in writing to the Appeals Officer within five (5) days of the Hearing Officer’s written determination or the Title IX Coordinator’s date of dismissal of the Formal Complaint or allegations therein.
+Appeals shall be filed in writing to the Appeals Officer within five (5) business days of the Hearing Officer’s written determination or the Title IX Coordinator’s date of dismissal of the Formal Complaint or allegations therein.
+The appealing party should include any supporting documents with their appeal.

 The Request for Appeal will be initially reviewed by the Appeals Officer to determine if the appeal was timely filed and appropriately invokes one or more of the permitted grounds for appeal.
 If the appeal is not timely or fails to invoke one or more of the permitted grounds for appeal, the appeal will be dismissed.
 If the appeal is accepted, the Appeals Officer shall be limited to reviewing the matter only on the basis of the permitted grounds for appeal that the appealing party invokes.
 The appeal is not a do novo review of the matter.
-The Appeals Officer shall provide the non‐appealing party written notice of the appeal and provide the non‐appealing party five (5) days to submit a written response.
+The Appeals Officer shall provide every non‐appealing party written notice of the appeal, with a copy of the appeal, and provide the non‐appealing party five (5) business days to submit a written response.
+The Appeals Officer shall provide the appealing party a copy of any written response by a non-appealing party, but the appealing party may not submit any further written response.
 Thereafter, the Appeals Officer will review the parties’ submissions, the hearing record, as necessary, and decide the appeal.
 The Appeals Officer shall provide to the parties a written notice that explains the outcome of the appeal and rationale.
 The decision of the Appeals Officer constitutes a final determination of the matter and is not subject to further review by the University.

 From the point a Formal Complaint is made, and until an investigation, adjudication, and appeal are complete, the Complainant and Respondent will have the right to be accompanied by an advisor of their choice to all meetings, interviews, and hearings that are part of the investigation, adjudication, and appeal process.
 The advisor may be, but is not required to be, an attorney.